 Drawp is better suited to younger students who will enjoy the collaborative and free-form drawing aspect.
 Teachers can upload a worksheet or use a premade graphic organizer or even create reports on a variety of topics.
 It can be used to brainstorm digitally and even make collaborative presentations by using pictures to create a slide show.

 8. Edmodo – Student Social Media Collaboration Tool

 Edmodo is a social media-like student collaboration tool that can be used in an educational environment.
 Teachers can create a classroom where students and teachers can post and add comments.
 Teachers can post a discussion question, and students can respond with their comments, or a teacher can start a poll or discussion question, and even assignments can be posted.
 Edmodo contains a searchable repository of lessons that teachers can use.

 Teachers can assign projects or assessments, and students can submit their work within the platform.
 You can also give a quiz which could be either a formative or summative assessment.
 These grades can then be shared with parents too who also have access to the platform.
 Students enjoy Edmodo because of its social media feel, rest assured it is an educational tool.

 No student collaboration tool list could be complete without Google Classroom.
 This is primarily because firstly it’s free and secondly most learners are familiar with their existing email, sheets, and presentation tools – all of which can be easily integrated.

-Google Classroom makes group projects easier to manage — both for teachers and the students — because it allows students to work from any device as per their convenience.
+Google Classroom makes group projects easier to manage — both for teachers and students — because it allows students to work from any device at their convenience.
 Google Classroom also integrates with numerous other apps for additional functionality and variety in the learning process.